 Mode of Infection

-Unprotected exposure causes the typical pulmonary infection but the disease can also affect other parts of the body either through swallowing infected saliva or via infected dairy products e.g. milk.
+Unprotected exposure causes the typical pulmonary infection but the disease can also affect other parts of the body either through swallowing infected saliva or via the bloodstream.
 The normal incubation period is between 4 to 12 weeks after exposure.

-Even though this disease is found in every country throughout the world the main incidence is in the developing parts of our world.
+Even though this disease is found in every country in the world, it mainly occurs in the developing countries.
 It is estimated that over 90% of the world’s tuberculosis is confined to Africa, Central and South America, and Asia.
 Significant disease outbreaks also occur in some of the island countries.

-Chemotherapy for this disease is changing as resistance to the classical drugs is growing at an alarming rate.
-The prolonged course of treatment required is a major disincentive for many to complete their course and so recent regimes are evaluating much shorter intensive courses.
+Medications used for treating this disease are changing as resistance to the classical drugs is growing at an alarming rate.
+The 6 months of treatment required is a major disincentive for many to complete their course.
+So recent regimes are evaluating much shorter intensive courses.